dojo/docs/dojo/declare.rst

   // extend B using extend()
   B.extend({
     m2: function(){
-      // this method is going to be properly decorated =>
+      // this method is going to be properly annotated =>
       // we can use the same form of this.inherited() as
       // normal methods:
       // simple super call with the same arguments